0rAX0/GNOME-Concepts/README.md

-GNOME Shell Extensions' Mockups
+GNOME Concepts
 =====================

-An idea bank...
+An idea bank.

+#How to submit ideas

+#How to start working on a project

+#How to report bugs

+#FAQ